vsavkin/dci-in-ruby.github.com/technical_overview.md

 As I've already mentioned, we decided not to completely decouple persistence from the domain logic to make the application easier to understand.
 However, we went a little bit further with separating controllers and contexts.

-### A context shouldn't anything about Controllers, Views, and Rails in general.
+### A context shouldn't know anything about Controllers, Views, and Rails in general.

 One way to achieve this decoupling is to build a response inside a context that a controller can deconstruct.